cudoventures/cudos-docs/docs/node/overview/understanding-nodes.md

 ### Sentry node

 **Sentry Nodes** protect your validator from being attacked.
 One of the most common attack vectors is DDOS.
 Sentry Nodes can mitigate those attacks.
 This is especially important, since a DDOS attack prevents a validator node from communicating with the rest of the network.
 This leads to downtime and slashing.

-### Relay node

-A **Relay Node** is a full node that only make persistent connections to white list IP of sentry nodes of other validators.
-It runs with `pex` disabled and the firewall on the Relay node blocks all connections from IP addresses not on a white list

 ### Validator Cluster Nodes